Hot: How Profound Became a Category Leader in AEO: A Case StudyRead more →

 Don't Forget to Respond

 Once you have reviews, don't forget to respond to them.
 Engaging with reviewers shows prospects that you're actively involved with your customer community and care about feedback, whether positive or constructive.
-Keeping your directory and profile data consistent reinforces your review responses and improves buyer trust.
+Keeping your directory and profile data consistent reinforces review responses and improves buyer trust.

 Quality Over Quantity